flutter/website/src/testing/integration-tests/migration.md

 * Selecting the first item on the list of plants.
 * Scrolling and selecting the last item on the list of plants.

 The tests are contained in the `test_driver` folder, inside the `main_test.dart` file.

 In this folder there's also a file named `main.dart`, which contains a call to the method `enableFlutterDriverExtension()`.
 This file won't be necessary anymore when using `integration_test`.

 ## Setup

-To start using the `integration_test` package add the `integration_test` to your pubspec.yaml file if you still haven't:
+To start using the `integration_test` package, add the `integration_test` to your pubspec.yaml file if you haven't yet:

 ```yaml
 dev_dependencies: